RobinGhosh64/integrateazfunctions_with_sqlserver/README.md

 # integrateazfunctions_with_sqlserver
-Integrate Azure Functions with SQL Server  RSG
+Integrate Azure Functions with SQL Server

 By default, AZ Functions does not support straight integration with Microsoft SQL Server.
 As a developer, you can always bring in a module or an external sdk into the context of the AZ Function.
 Using this technique, I am providing an option to execute straight SQL's in  Python currently.
 I have another project that you can use if you are looking for a solution in NODEjs.